 Draw the students’ attention to the Celebrations Word Word Vocabulary displayed in the classroom.
 Read through and discuss a selection of the words together.
 Encourage the students to predict the topic of the unit.

-What clues are there to suggest this is a special occasion?
+What clues in the video suggest that Peppa’s birthday party is a special occasion?

 What other occasions might people celebrate in a similar way?